Click on any of the headings below to find out more about NARTA.

-National Accomodation, Recreation, and Tourism Accreditation (NARTA) has been designed to provide a comprehensive procedure for checking and providing recognition of compliance with relevant legal operational requirements.
-It is an ongoing process that requires organisations to regularly review their compliance regime in line with changing community attitudes and legislative changes and undergo site audits.
+NARTA has been designed to provide a comprehensive procedure for checking and providing recognition of compliance with relevant legal operational requirements.
+It is an ongoing process that requires organisations to regularly review their compliance regime in line with changing community attitudes and legislative changes and undergo site assessments.

-- This is accomplished through self-assessment and both desk and workplace audits.
+- This is accomplished through self-assessment and both desk and workplace assessments.

-- This Accreditation Package is not a process of comparison between organisations.
+- NARTA Accreditation is not a process of comparison between organisations.

-- This Accreditation Package is not to be seen as an imposition on members of the administering organisations.
+- NARTA Accreditation is not to be seen as an imposition on members of the administering organisations.

-- This is a National program that that recognises State Legislation.
+- NARTA Accreditation is a national program that recognises State Legislation.

-The NARTA Inc. Accreditation Package is endorsed, recommended or accepted as an appropriate accreditation methodology (at November 2015, as this is an ongoing process) by:
+The NARTA Inc. Accreditation Package is endorsed, recommended or accepted as an appropriate accreditation methodology (at November 2015) by: